ArkaKarmoker/Python-Projects/README.md

 # Python-Projects
-All projects created in PyCharm IDE
+All projects created in PyCharm IDE.